Nice to know

 Overview on Paper

-If you buy a physical Culture Night Pass at 7-Eleven you will be given a printed overview which shows all the organizers and where they are.
+If you buy a physical Culture Night Pass at 7-Eleven you will be given a printed overview (only in danish) which shows all the organizers and where they are.
 However, there is no description of the content of the events.
 Everyone who buys the Culture Night Pass online receive a link from which they can download the overview in PDF format.

 Food and Drink